tokyoking/ctf/heap/tcache/BACKDOOR23/Konsolidator/README.md

 ```
 ![uaf1](https://github.com/user-attachments/assets/9078a95b-29db-4884-9abd-1af8c2f3f638)

 Now `chunk 0` is pointing to `AAAAAAAA` instead of pointing to the `next chunk` (chunk 1).
 Of course we don't want chunk 0 to point some random address.
-We can make it point to a **mallocable** address.
+We can make it point to a **mallocable** address close to free@got.

 ![gotoffree](https://github.com/user-attachments/assets/406238ec-be12-4aa0-a2b1-75f209ac626e)